slateci/atlas-squid/README.md

  To manage existing instances you only need to specify a SLATE instanceID.

         instance: instance_BrX9HtpP1L0

+ **Reverting a change**

+ To revert a change that has been made, you'll need to do the following on a clean copy of the repository:

+        git revert [hash]
+        git commit
+        git push

+ After doing this, the configuration change made in the specified `hash` (e.g. `1c002d`) should be reverted.

 ### Copy the workflow

 Once everything is setup, copy `.github/workflows/slate-deployment.yml` into your repository.